AndreasOlausson/leaflet-polydraw/README.md

 4. Press `ESC` to cancel the current drawing.

 You can also drag markers to adjust the shape and delete them by holding the modifier key (Cmd/Ctrl) and clicking on a marker, just like with regular polygon editing.

+**Note**: This feature is currently available on desktop only due to issues with touch devices.

 ### Smart Polygon Merging